openkruise/openkruise.io/kruisegame/user-manuals/crd-field-description.md

 type ServiceQualityAction struct {
     // Defines to change the GameServerSpec field when the detection is true/false.
     State          bool `json:"state"`

+    // Result indicate the probe message returned by the script.
+	// When Result is defined, it would exec action only when the according Result is actually returns.
+	Result         string `json:"result,omitempty"`

     GameServerSpec `json:",inline"`
 }
 ```